tnightengale/tnightengale.github.io/_posts/2018-02-19-building-scratch.md

     The early stop model has a cost value of 0.25496517602411756 and an accuracy ratio of 0.875.

 We can see that our early stop parameters yielded a lower cost function value when applied to our holdout test data, but since we are classifying our continuous prediction outputs as either `0` or `1` it makes little difference as both sets of parameters yield the same model accuracy.
-It does suggest that for this dataset and this type of model, the accuracy is essentially capped at 87.5%.
 Any further training iterations would likely overfit the model to the training data.
+Variables such as the number of layer and nodes, the `learning_rate`, and the number of iterations are referred to as *hyperparameters*.
+Our result suggests that for this dataset and these hyperparameters, the accuracy is essentially capped at 87.5%.
+However it's certainly possible to tune hyperparameters to yield better predictive models.
+In a future post I will delve into how we can systematically optimize these hyperparameters.

+## 5. Conclusion

+Let's recap what we learned:
+1. A deep neural network can be a good tool to predict labels in non-linear data.
+2. The network uses the forward and backward propagation algorithms to adjust the weight matrices and bias vectors at each layer of the network.
+3. As the weights and biases are tuned, the cost function approaches a minimum.
+4. If the model is trained on a given set of data for too many iterations, it can become very good at predicting the labels of the data it was trained on, to the detriment of predicting other samples of holdout or test data.
+This issue is called *overfitting*.
+5. An *early stop* of fewer iterations might yield a model with better predictive accuracy for other holdout or test data.

 Thanks for reading!